ajahne/blog/_drafts/2019-2-10-radical-candor-chapter-notes.md

 - Steep trajectory is like a shooting star, lucky to have in orbit for a while, trying to hold on is futile
   - Don’t squash or block them, might be working for them one day!
 - Google has people nominate themselves for positions: can this work in a smaller team?
 Need a committee to review "promotion packet" - manager is not on the committee; avoids promotions based on loyalty
-- Allow for free transfers between teams (how to even do this)
 - NTS: how can we crowdsource more ideas?
 - **Do not conflate management and growth**
   - Need a trajectory not just for managers or people who want to manage, but for individual contributors as well!
 (This is why the career ladder matters so much)